Joyel1441/FaceRec/README.md

 Requires python 3.6

-(Installation instructions will be added soon...)
+(Documentation and Installation instructions will be added soon...)